What is Urban Forestry?

 When we think about our towns and cities, we are blessed with opportunities for reimagining and redefining our relationships between local forests, our built environments, and ourselves.
 We need roads to get us to our jobs, hospitals for our health & well-being, and affordable housing to sustain us.
 Coincidentally, trees can also be a source of job creation, wellness, and a means to create a home.

-We don’t have to choose between urban communities and green space.
+We don’t have to choose between urban communities and green urban spaces.
 We can have both.

 And that’s where I come in.

 Above: Tanner teaching volunteers how to plant trees.

 At its core, the term urban forests refers to the trees we live with - from individual street trees and urban greenspaces to shady school groves and suburban forests.
 Each one different in tree species and size, yet all linking together to form urban forests.
 They are powerhouses for providing ecosystem services such as air pollution removal, stormwater pollution capture, carbon sequestration, green infrastructure, and urban heat regulation, and as such are essential green infrastructure for any healthy, vibrant community.

 Urban forestry is the act of maintaining, protecting, and in One Tree Planted’s case - planting - urban forests.
 All within the backdrop of a rapidly changing urban landscape.

 - More people than ever live in urban areas.
 By 2050, 68% of the world’s population - more than 6.5 billion people - will live in urban areas, including nearly 400 million people in the United States alone.